feitgemel/Best-image-classification-models/Classify-images-MobileNet-V2/README.md

 <br/>

+You can find the link for the [tutorial](https://eranfeit.net/super-quick-image-classification-with-mobilenetv2/) here.
-You can find the link for the [tutorial](https://youtu.be/Nhe7WrkXnpM) here.
+You can find the link for the [Video tutorial](https://youtu.be/Nhe7WrkXnpM) here.

 You can find more cool Python projects and tutorials in this [playlist]https://www.youtube.com/playlist?list=PLdkryDe59y4aCcCN4ioFpdLVAGZ_dFeFr)